-Stormwater runoff causes flooding and flushes contaminants into waterways.
-This contributes to 90 percent of New Jersey’s rivers, streams and lakes being polluted.
-As a municipal leader, you have the power to improve your community's response to water challenges and use green infrastructure to mitigate flooding and reduce water pollution.Getting Started
+Stormwater runoff causes flooding and flushes contaminants into waterways, causing pollution in 90% of NJ's rivers, streams, and lakes.
+As a municipal leader, you have the power to improve your community's response to water challenges by using green infrastructure.Getting Started

 Stormwater pollution happens almost everywhere; its impacts are felt in every community.
 Local decisions determine whether stormwater will be a resource or an environmental threat.
 Make sure the right decisions are made in your town.